cossssmin/tm-pine-slim/README.md

 A lighter version of the [Pine Email Framework](https://thememountain.github.io/pine/), by  [ThemeMountain](http://thememountain.com/).

-There is no build system.
-Just a grid, some CSS, a few design patterns, and some awesome components.
-Simply copy HTML and stack grid elements in a default layout file, then add your own content inside them.

 ## Features

 - Compatible with major email clients, thoroughly tested